nepenth/knowledge-base/README.md

 ### Machine Learning <a name="machine-learning"></a>
-The Machine Learning category provides resources on building and optimizing AI models, including custom language models, data preprocessing techniques, and model implementation.
-This section offers guidance on key aspects of machine learning, covering data preparation, model development, and deployment to support various applications.
+The Machine Learning category provides resources and guides on building and implementing intelligent systems, including data preparation, model development, and custom language modeling.
+This category includes topics such as data preprocessing techniques, model selection and training, and custom language model development to support machine learning projects.
 *Subcategories: Custom Language Models, Data Preprocessing, Models* *Items: 3*